IBM-Bluemix-Docs/ComposeForMongoDB/howto-migrating.md

 Once the deployment is available, [set its admin password](/docs/databases-for-mongodb?topic=databases-for-mongodb-admin-password).
 Use the connection string and the admin username and password to perform the migration.

+**Important!** After you have successfully completed your migration to {{site.data.keyword.databases-for-mongodb_full}}, remember to change your password again, following the same link as above.
+This helps ensure that the password used for the migration cannot be reused in any way.
+{: .note}

 ## Performing the Migration

 In the _Migrations_ tab of your {{site.data.keyword.composeForMongoDB}} deployment, start a new migration by clicking **Create Migration**.